Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Georgian Orthodox Church

 On 29 January 2019, the GOC released a statement in which it stated that the main goal is now "to care for keeping the unity of Orthodox Church".
 Moreover, the statement reads: "The issuance of a tomos to the Ukrainian church drew various opinions in the entire Orthodox world, both in the secular world and in the clergy.
 We now have two parties that are defending their positions.
 None of the parties refrains from insults and blackmail".

 On 29 January 2019, the GOC announced a delegation from the Ecumenical Patriarchate headed by Metropolitan Emmanuel of France was going to visit Georgia to discuss Ukraine's autocephaly.
 It is the Ecumenical Patriarchate which initiated the visit.
 On 30 January, after the meeting, Emmanuel of France declared: "We discussed the issue of the Ukrainian church's autocephaly and the tomos.
 Our purpose was to inform [each other] about some details, we didn't want for force any positions.
 It was just an information meeting.
 We know that the catholicos-patriarch has a lot of wisdom and can make the right decision".

 A Georgian theologian wrote a letter to Metropolitan Hilarion, blaming the latter for using the authority of the Catholicos-Patriarch of Georgia to silence those who supported the recognition of the OCU by the GOC.
 Extract of the letter were published by Ukrinform on 5 February 2019.

+On 24 March 2023, Catholicos-Patriarch Ilia II expressed his concern "about the current circumstances in the Ukrainian Orthodox Church" [UOC-MP] and called Ecumenical Patriarch Bartholomew to "help ease the tension" which means "creation of conditions for peaceful coexistence".